shaefelinger/codepedia/src/JS4web/dom selecting.md

 - `element.firstElementChild` - this is what you usually want!
 - `element.lastChild`
 - `element.parentNode`
-- `element.closest('p')` -Traverses all children of the parent in search for a match
+- `element.closest('p')` -Traverses all ancestors in search for a match
 - `.children` - return a list of the element’s children and return `null` if the element has no children.
-- `previousSibling/nextSibling`
+- `previousSibling/nextSibling` - (might give you a Text-Node)
+- `previousElemenSibling/nextElementSibling`

 ------
 > if you add in CSS: `white-space: pre;` the whitespace of the text-nodes will also be rendered

 ------